How to Tile Around a Toilet

 Step 3

-Place the paper tile into position next to your existing tiles with the cut slits next to the obstruction.
-Be sure to leave space for the grout gap.
+Place the paper tile into position next to your existing tiles with the cut slits next to the toilet, leave enough space for the grout gap.

 how to tile around a toilet step 3